What Should You Expect from a Search Engine?

 How Do Engines Feel about SEO?

-Does this all mean the engines dislike SEOs, their tactics and businesses doing this work?
+Does this all mean that the engines dislike SEOs, their tactics and businesses doing this work?

 Nope.
 They readily recognize the improvements made by the work.
 The flip side is that the engines have to protect against gaming.
 This is why engines always take an arms-length approach.